cjliu20152/cocreate/README.md

          5. In the **Associate Address** dialog box, select the instance from Instance and then choose **Associate**.

+11. In the EC2 Console, select the `OpenVPN` instance, choose the **Action**, select **Networking**, and the  **Change Source/Dest.
+Check**.
+In the **Disable Source/Destination Check**, choose **Yes, Disable**.

-11. Then secure shell into the `OpenVPN` instance by utilizing the private key of the key pair you selected for the the instance on its creation, like so:
+12. Then secure shell into the `OpenVPN` instance by utilizing the private key of the key pair you selected for the the instance on its creation, like so:

           ssh -i <path to private key> openvpnas@<public IP of OpenVPN instance>

-12. When you first secure shell in you will be presented with the OpenVPN Access Server End User License Agreement to approve.
+13. When you first secure shell in you will be presented with the OpenVPN Access Server End User License Agreement to approve.
 Respond `yes`, and then accept all the defaults presented yo you by pressing the return key.

-13. Then change the password of `openvpn` user by entering:
+14. Then change the password of `openvpn` user by entering:

         sudo passwd openvpn

      Remember this password as you will utilize it to retrieve the VPN Client and admin the server.

-14. Open a web browser and type `https://` into the address bar followed by the `OpenVPN` EC2 instance's public IP.
+15. Open a web browser and type `https://` into the address bar followed by the `OpenVPN` EC2 instance's public IP.
 Your browser may alert you to a concern involving the server's use of a self-signed certificate, just ignore the warnings, anda thenticate with the user `openvpn` and the password you provided earlier.

-15. Download and install the client.
+16. Download and install the client.

-16. Use the client to connect.
+17. Use the client to connect.
 You now will access to instances you will later spin up on your VPC's private subnet.

 ### <a name="creating_security_groups"></a>Creating Security Groups